 Mike also represents insurers, brokers, and insureds in developing structures for insurance programs and in dealing with the regulatory aspects of those programs.
-Mike regularly represents clients with matters before the New York Department of Insurance, and is counsel to a number of national insurance programs.
+Mike regularly represents clients with matters before the New York Department of Financial Services and has served as counsel to a number of national insurance programs.

 Mike has served as Chairman of the Subcommittee on Insurance Demutualization of the Association of the Bar of the City of New York and has served on the boards of directors of several publicly owned companies.